tfrere/python-to-led-strip/README.md

 The code can be found [here](./arduino/serial-case/serial-case.ino).

-To upload it, you will need the NeoPixelBus ligrary.
+To upload it, you will need the NeoPixelBus library.
 You can [download it here](https://github.com/Makuna/NeoPixelBus) or using library manager, search for "NeoPixelBus".

 ## 3. Python part